-Folding camping trailers also known as tent trailers are perfect for travelers who love feeling the breeze when they sleep!
-If you’re a weekend camper or planning a few summer vacations on the road, a pop-up camper with an expandable RV canopy is the affordable option.
-These campers range from $6,600 to $22,000.
+Folding camping trailers, also known as tent trailers, are perfect for travelers who love feeling the breeze when they sleep!
+If you’re a weekend camper or planning a few summer vacations on the road, a pop-up camper with an expandable RV canopy is an affordable option.
+These campers typically range from $10,000 to $20,000.

 - One of the lightest travel trailers

 - Easy to store

 - Can’t access the space while traveling